jagprog5/dev-guide/README.md

 steps of a procedure which can be easily thought about.
 This preserves readability.

-# Leaky Abstraction

-Implementation details shouldn't be exposed.
-If they are, then they can't be changed later (someone might be using it!).
-Plus it makes the interface more difficult to use.
-The most useful abstractions handle all cases while requiring the least amount of effort to use.

 # Moderation

 This document is intended as an augmentation, not a substitution, for your own